-Back-up gathering area: The neighbouring property
+Back-up gathering area: Interiors of neighbouring properties

 In severe winter conditions or other situations, an additional gathering area may be needed.
 Authorities will also provide instructions about shelter locations for long-term shelter.

 7.7 Assisting people with reduced mobility in emergency situations